 Lifeguards and Water Safety

-There are 16 lifeguard towers from South Ponto Beach at Carlsbad’s southern end to Carlsbad City Beach at the city’s northern end.
-If you’re going to a beach that isn’t lifeguard protected, check daily weather and water reports first.
+There are many lifeguard towers from South Ponto Beach at Carlsbad’s southern end to Carlsbad City Beach at its northern end, but they are mostly staffed only between Spring and October.
+Check daily weather and water reports first if you’re going to a beach that isn’t lifeguard-protected.

 Nearby Essentials